Online conformal inference for multi-step time series forecasting: Autocorrelated multi-step conformal prediction

 \subsection{Properties of multi-step forecast errors}

-We assume that a time series \(\{y_t\}_{t \geq 1}\) is generated by a general non-stationary autoregressive process given by: where \(f_{t}\) is a nonlinear function in \(d\) lagged values of \(y_t\), the current value of the exogenous predictors, along with the preceding \(k\) values, and \(\varepsilon_t\) is white noise innovation with mean zero and constant variance.
-The sequence of model coefficients that parameterizes the function \(f\) is restricted to ensure that the stochastic process is locally stationary.
+We assume that a time series \(\{y_t\}_{t \geq 1}\) follows a general non-stationary autoregressive process: where \(f_{t}\) is a nonlinear function in \(d\) lagged values of \(y_t\), the current value of the exogenous predictors, along with the preceding \(k\) values, and \(\varepsilon_t\) is white noise innovation with mean zero and constant variance.
+The sequence of model coefficients that parameterizes the function \(f\) is restricted to ensure that the stochastic process is locally stationary \citep{dahlhaus2012}.

 \begin{proposition}[Autocorrelations of multi-step optimal forecast errors] \hypertarget{prp-ar}{} Let \(\{y_t\}_{t \geq 1}\) be a time series generated by a general non-stationary autoregressive process as given in Equation \eqref{eq-dgp}, and assume that any exogenous predictors are known into the future.
 The forecast errors for optimal \(h\)-step-ahead forecasts can be approximately expressed as where \(p=\min\{d, h-1\}\), and \(\omega_{t}\) is white noise.
+The approximation is obtained in the proof via a first-order Taylor series expansion of the forecasting function, where higher-order remainder terms are neglected.
 Therefore, the optimal \(h\)-step-ahead forecast errors are at most serially correlated to lag \((h-1)\).

 \end{proposition}